angular/angular/aio/content/guide/router.md

-The `query params` and `fragment` can also be preserved using a `RouterLink` with the `preserveQueryParams` and `preserveFragment` bindings respectively.
+The `query params` and `fragment` can also be preserved using a `RouterLink` with the `queryParamsHandling` and `preserveFragment` bindings respectively.

 </div>